sirtawther/Odoo-Custom-Modules/README.md

 ## Usage

+1. Create a new transit location for your warehouse in the Odoo Inventory app.
-1. Navigate to the Inventory app in Odoo.
+2. Navigate to the Inventory app in Odoo.
-2. Select `Operations` from the main menu and then `Transfer`.
+3. Select `Operations` from the main menu and then `Transfer`.
-3. Click the `Create` button to create a new transfer.
+4. Click the `Create` button to create a new transfer.
-4. In the `Operation Type` field, select the Warehouse Operations Type that corresponds to your needs.
+5. In the `Operation Type` field, select the Warehouse Operations Type that corresponds to your needs.
-5. In the `Source Location` and `Destination Location` fields, select the locations that correspond to your warehouse and destination.
+6. In the `Source Location` and `Destination Location` fields, select the transit location you created and the main warehouse, respectively.
-6. Replace any default IDs with your own IDs as needed at views.xml file.
+7. Replace any default IDs with your own IDs as needed at `views.xml` file.
 For example, replace the `location_id` field with the ID of your warehouse location.
-7. Save the picking and process it as needed.
+8. Save the picking and process it as needed.

 ## Contributing